Veluga/Thalia-Backtesting-Tool/Video/demo.md

 The returns tab gives you a quick comparison between the annual returns of each portfolio, both in a table and graph form.
 ​
 [show drawdown]
-The drawdowns are displayed as a yearly drawdown plot and drawdown table.
+The drawdowns are displayed as a yearly drawdown plot and drawdown table, which shows us the top drawdowns for each portfolio.
 ​
 [show assets]
 And in the end a breakdown of the assets and their categories that make up the portfolios is given.